LucMarechal/Soft-Robotics-Materials-Database/README.md

 ### Citing

-To cite the **Soft Robotics Materials Database** in your academic research, please use the following bibtex lines:
+To cite the **Soft Robotics Materials Database** in your academic research, please use the following bibtex entry:

 ```tex
 @article{Marechal2020,